So, you’ve been bulking for a while.

 Do You Need To Do Bulking And Cutting?

-Finally, when it comes to building your physique, a question I get very often is whether you need to bulk and cut.
+When it comes to building your physique, a question I get very often is whether you need to bulk and cut.

 My answer to this question is: